 The District's planning cycle shall follow a process of continuous improvement as data becomes available.
-The structure of the CDIP shall include completion of a narrative summary of the current state of the schoolthe Continuous Improvement Diagnostie between August 1 and October 1 of each school year and completion of the needs assessment between October 1 and November 1 of each school year.
-A process for development of the CDIP is to be completed between November 1 and January 1 of each school year, and a District level plan for providing an equitable education to English Learners is to be completed by May 1 of each school year and other components of the CDIP must be complete by May 1 of each school year.
+The structure of the CDIP shall include completion of a narrative summary of the current state of the schoolthe Continuous Improvement Diagnostic between August 1 and October 1 of each school year and completion of the needs assessment between October 1 and November 1 of each school year.
+A process for development of the CDIP is to be completed between November 1 and January 1 of each school year, and a District level plan for providing an equitable education to English Learners is to be completed by May 1 of each school year and other components required by state statutes or regulations.
+Unless otherwise noted, all additional components of the CDIP must be complete by May 1 of each school year.